-• a description of the debriefing and planning with the client and the legally responsible person, if applicable, for the planned use of seclusion, physical restraint or isolation time-out, if determined to be clinically necessary; and

-• signature and title of the facility employee who initiated, and of the employee who further authorized, the use of the intervention.
+• a description of the debriefing and planning with the client and the legally responsible person, if applicable, for the planned use of seclusion, physical restraint or isolation time-out, if determined to be clinically necessary; and • signature and title of the facility employee who initiated, and of the employee who further authorized, the use of the intervention.

 When any restrictive intervention is utilized the legally responsible person shall be notified immediately unless she/he has requested not to be notified.
 When restrictive interventions are utilized as part of a behavioral plan, the behavior plan must include steps and less restrictive measures that must be utilized prior to the restrictive procedure.
 Planned use of restrictive interventions must be reviewed by a Human Rights Committee prior to implementation.
 Utilization of any restrictive procedure, planned or unplanned (unauthorized) will be documented on the DHHS online Incident Response Information System (IRIS).
-This report is submitted within 72 hours of the use of a restrictive intervention to the TP-PHP / LME-MCO - PIHP.
-Any reports of unauthorized use or misapplication of restraints will be investigated by the PHP / ii.
+This report is submitted within 72 hours of the use of a restrictive intervention to the LME-PIHP.
+Any reports of unauthorized use or misapplication of restraints will be investigated by the PIHP.
+Care Coordination monitors at least quarterly to ensure any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support plan and that the Positive Behavioral Support plan is signed/approved by a licensed psychologist and approved by the Client Right's Committee.
+This information has been added to the template.

+ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency:
+Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: